Shirley Temple Black Fast Facts

 1983 - Co-chair and charter member of the American Academy of Diplomacy, the training school for ambassadors.

-1988 - "Child Star: An Autobiography", is published.
+1988 - "Child Star: An Autobiography" is published.

 1989-1992 - Is the US Ambassador to Czechoslovakia